henryContreras/IGLivePHP/README.md

 #### Video Tutorial
 If you'd like a video version of this tutorial, see [this video](https://www.youtube.com/watch?v=mZfzFNZSuQc).
 # OBS-Setup
-1. Go to the "Stream" section of your OBS Settings
-2. Set "Stream Type" to "Custom Streaming Server"
-3. Set the "URL" field to the stream url you got from the script
-4. Set the "Stream key" field to the stream key you got from the script
-5. Make Sure "Use Authentication" is **unchecked** and press "OK"
-6. Start Streaming in OBS
-7. To stop streaming, run the "stop" command in your terminal and then press "Stop Streaming" in OBS
-* Note: To emulate the exact content being sent to Instagram, set your OBS canvas size to 720x1280.
+1. Set your OBS canvas size to 720x1280.
 This can be done by going to Settings->Video and editing Base Canvas Resolution to "720x1280".
+2. Go to the "Stream" section of your OBS Settings
+3. Set "Stream Type" to "Custom Streaming Server"
+4. Set the "URL" field to the stream url you got from the script
+5. Set the "Stream key" field to the stream key you got from the script
+6. Make Sure "Use Authentication" is **unchecked** and press "OK"
+7. Start Streaming in OBS
+8. To stop streaming, run the "stop" command in your terminal and then press "Stop Streaming" in OBS
 # Comment & Like Viewing
 To view comments and likes as you are streaming, you'll need a Windows machine as this script's async support only works on Windows.
 When you run the script on Windows, after it logs you in, it will open a second screen where you can enter commands as the first screen will output comments and likes.